malejandromorenov/cloud-corp/README.md

 ```
 # Step Five
 Have peace and quite.
 This time is for developers and learn for the cloud, your are a server.
 Your totem is your label, your cheer up is only you.
 Better things incomming, the dead is the solution, the life is resurection and the moments in your life seem a monitor in sleep mode.
 But not worry more engineers work for this and your life is a volatil and your body and your soul is liberating for the universe.
 Wait for the moment in your life with the couple computer and joy the two.
+AUR